 Breastfeeding while taking oxymetazoline:

 Oxymetazoline has not been well-studied for use while breastfeeding.
-Since oxymetazoline is sprayed into nose or rubbed onto skin, it is thought that very little of the medication could reach breastmilk.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+Since oxymetazoline is sprayed into the nose or rubbed onto skin, it is thought that very little of the medication passes into breastmilk.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 If a male takes oxymetazoline, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-Studies have not been done to see if oxymetazoline could affect male fertility or increase the chance of birth defects.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+Studies have not been done to see if oxymetazoline could affect male fertility or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here to view references.

 OTIS/MotherToBaby encourages inclusive and person-centered language.
 While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
 Use of the term mother or maternal refers to a person who is pregnant.
 Use of the term father or paternal refers to a person who contributes sperm.